A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Preliminaries

 Error correction algorithms are not guaranteed to succeed.
 Hence, errors might remain unnoticed.
 To ensure that the keys are equal up to a small probability without disclosing them, a hash of Alice's key is transmitted to Bob, who compares it with a hash of his key.
 We define $\Omega_\mathrm{EV}$ as the event in which error verification was successful and set $S_A = S_B = \perp$ if it fails.
 The choice of hash function and the hash of Alice's key are stored in a classical register $C_\mathrm{EV}$, which is communicated to Bob.
 After error verification, Alice's and Bob's keys are identical up to a probability $\epsilon_\mathrm{cor}$\footnote{This statement should be interpreted with care, see Sec.~\ref{sec:security_parameters} and Remark~\ref{rem:general_correctness}.}, which we show in Sec.~\ref{sec:error_verification}.

 Additionally, Bob now has full knowledge over all errors in the $\mathsf{Z}$-basis by comparing the corrected key to his sifted key, allowing him to count the number of errors for a certain basis and intensity, $c_{\mathsf{X},k}$, $c_{\mathsf{Z}, k}$, where $k\in\{\mu_1, \mu_2\}$\footnote{Notice that Bob only obtained the correct number of errors if error correction succeeded.}.
-Bob then verifies an additional set of conditions (cf. Fig.~\ref{fig:protocol_description}).
+Bob then verifies an additional set of conditions (cf. Fig.~\ref{fig:protocol_description} and Remark~\ref{rem:acceptance_testing_summary}).
 We call this step \textit{acceptance test}.
+We denote $\Omega_\mathrm{AT}$ as the event in which $F_\mathrm{obs}\in Q$, i.e. all conditions verified in the sifting step and acceptance test are satisfied.
+Acceptance testing is summarized in Table~\ref{tab:acceptance_testing} and Remark~\ref{rem:acceptance_testing_summary}.
+To simplify the notation, we define $\Omega_\top\coloneqq\Omega_\mathrm{AT}\land\Omega_\mathrm{EV}$ such that $\Pr[\Omega_\top]$ denotes the probability that the protocol does not abort.
+The acceptance decision (pass/fail) following the acceptance test and error verification is stored in a classical register $C_\mathrm{AT}$.

 In contrast to the 2-decoy state protocol, the 1-decoy state protocol requires the number of errors in the $\mathsf{Z}$-basis to compute a bound on the number of single-photon events.
-Consequently, Bob required the number of $\mathsf{Z}$-basis errors for the acceptance test, hence why it is performed after error correction.
+Consequently, Bob requires the number of $\mathsf{Z}$-basis errors for the acceptance test, hence why it is performed after error correction.
 This introduces subtleties in the analysis \cite[Remark~14]{Tupkary24} which are often overlooked in existing works but are explicitly addressed in this work.
 Bob may in theory also estimate these errors using traditional acceptance testing, which is done right after sifting, by disclosing and discarding a fraction of the key.
 However, the approach taken in this work allows for tighter bounds and does not disclose $\mathsf{Z}$-basis measurement outcomes, leading to overall higher secure-key rates\footnote{We note that for the 2-decoy state protocol, the number of errors in the $\mathsf{Z}$-basis are not required, cf. App.~\ref{ap:two_decoy_security_proof}.
 In this case, the acceptance test can be performed before error correction.
 The proof can however be performed analogously. }.
-We denote $\Omega_\mathrm{AT}$ as the event in which $F_\mathrm{obs}\in Q$, i.e. all conditions verified in the sifting step and acceptance test are satisfied.
-Acceptance testing is summarized in Table~\ref{tab:acceptance testing} and Remark~\ref{rem:acceptance_testing_summary}.
-To simplify the notation, we define $\Omega_\top\coloneqq\Omega_\mathrm{AT}\land\Omega_\mathrm{EV}$ such that $\Pr[\Omega_\top]$ denotes the probability that the protocol does not abort.
-The acceptance decision (pass/fail) following the acceptance test and error verification is stored in a classical register $C_\mathrm{AT}$.